3 The Operational Review (see Apple Case Study

 or short risk exposures (the net position should ideally be nil)

-A Business Function Review is finally conducted around the 9 generic business functions: Marketing, Sales/Production/Distribution/Payment/
+A Business Function Review is finally conducted around 4 business functions as follows:

 Marketing Strategy